OpenNaja/ACSE/docs/README.md

-# Awesome Cobra Script Extender (ACSE)
+# Awesome Cobra Script Extender
 You probably reached this page because a mod asked you to download and install ACSE.
 If this the case then please follow the instructions below.

 ### Installing ACSE

 - Download the ACSE Zip package (download link on the left) and extract the files.
-Browse to the corresponding game title folder in the release directory (e.g: Release/Jurassic World Evolution2/ or Release/Planet Zoo/).
+Browse to the corresponding game title folder in the release directory (e.g: "Release/Jurassic World Evolution2/" or "Release/Planet Zoo/").
 Currently only Jurassic World 1 and 2, and Planet Zoo are supported.
-- Copy the ACSE folder to your clipboard and paste it or drag and drop it into the game 'OVLData' folder (e.g. /Jurassic World Evolution 2/Win64/OvlData/ or /Planet Zoo/Win64/OvlData/).
+- Copy the ACSE folder to your clipboard and paste it or drag and drop it into the game 'OVLData' folder (e.g. "/Jurassic World Evolution 2/Win64/OvlData/" or "/Planet Zoo/Win64/OvlData/").
 - If you completed these steps correctly, you will have an ACSE folder in the same directory as the game GameMain folder.

 Note: If you have a previous version of ACSE installed, the new one must overwrite the old one.
 There cannot be two version of ACSE